douglaswlee/Will-My-Flight-Be-Delayed-/README.md

 5. Read in and prepare weather data (manually collected), and then merge with flight schedule data prepared in **AOTP_Read.ipynb** using the notebook **AddWXData.ipynb**.

-6. Finally, put together and prepare for modeling all data, then build, evaluate and select classification models using the notebook **All_Data_and_Modeling.ipynb** (this is "preliminary," in that no hyperparameter tuning has been performed on models).
+6. Put together and prepare all data for modeling using **FinalDataCompiltaion.ipynb**.

+7. Build, evaluate and select classification models using the notebook **All_Data_All_Models.ipynb**.